NeoTim/git-mmrepo/README.md

 This can get away with just creating an `upstream_universe` symlink and then making sure to do any git clones with `--reference`, sharing most things.
 That way, you can easily end up with multiple, relatively light-weight "views" that can have different version graphs.

-I'm hoping that this and some build system consistency can help us resolve more of the diamond LLVM dependencies that are popping up and get a more sane dev flow.
+This can be useful for various caching scenarios on build bots.